What is the Doughnut?

 0 0

-Rosa Sommer over 3 years ago
+Rosa Sommer about 4 years ago

 This short explainer alongside clear diagrams is really helpful.
 I also like the way the SDGs and Planetary Boundaries have been broken down so you understand all the components of the doughnut.
 I want to use part of this explainer and the main doughnut picture in a series I'm putting together called 'Diagrams That Aren't Boring'.
 This is an effort to engage business leaders in understanding regenerative principles.
 Due to the format of my series, I would shorten it and just use the intro para and first picture.